 Oren is a member of the Ontario Bar Association and the Advocates' Society.
-He is a Fellow and Governor of the International Academy of Family Lawyers and is the Treasurer of the Canadian Chapter.
-Oren is recognized by Best Lawyers and is ranked by Lexpert as one of Toronto's Leading Practitioners of Family Law.
+He is a Fellow and Governor of the International Academy of Family Lawyers and is the President Elect of the Canadian Chapter.
+Oren is recognized by Best Lawyers as one of Toronto's Leading Practitioners of Family Law.

 Oren is a certified specialist in mediation.
 He was granted the FDRP Med designation by FDRIO - the Family Dispute Resolution Institute of Ontario.
 Oren also participated in the Program on Negotiation at the Harvard Negotiation Institute where he completed the Mediating Disputes Workshop.
-As a mediator, Oren focuses on his clients' interests in order to tailor a solution-focused process that promotes the parties' participation in resolving their own differences.
-Oren also arbitrates and is a Disputes Resolution Officer for the Ontario Superior Court of Justice.